Horbenkodev/hugo-blog/content/posts/security-of-ai-agents-practical-tips-for-business/index.md

 ### Environment (Runtime) Layer

-The runtime environment serves as the agent’s protective shell as it isolates it from critical systems, sensitive data, and the broader network.
+The runtime environment serves as the agent's protective shell as it isolates it from critical systems, sensitive data, and the broader network.
 Among the key strategies that can be introduced at this level, we should name:

 * **Isolated containers and virtual machines**.
 This isolation will prevent the agent from accessing unintended resources.
 * **Network egress proxy**.
 It is intended to restrict external communications only to approved endpoints.